Queer London Hardcore

 Formation & Debut single (2020 - 2021)

 July saw the release of singles 'Off The Ground' and 'Stick It Out', both of which were recieved positively by listeners, with comparisons being drawn to contemporary acts such as Neck Deep and The Story So Far.
 These tracks would later appear on the 'Getting Better' EP, released August 27th 2021.
 Neversaid played their first shows over that summer, appearing at The Black Heart in Camden for an all-day event, and at The Engine Rooms in Bow, to open for London pop punk band Basement League.
-Neither of these shows featured the full band lineup.
-Drummer Laurence Bishop had to pull out of the first show due to illness, with Leo Mesada (currently vocalist of This Dying Hour) stepping up behind the kit.
-Guitarist Cameron Moore pulled out of the second show, as he had exams at his university the following week.
+Following these shows, Moore, Bezanis and Bishop parted ways with the band over creative differences.

 'BRAVE' & first UK tour (2021 - 2022)

 In October of that year, Lila would enroll at BIMM university in London, where she met bassist Emmie Owczarek and guitarist Alex Meyer, who would officially join the band in December 2021.
 They were later joined by Jordan Green on drums in February 2022.
-This lineup saw the band embark on their first UK tour in March/April of 2022, co-headlining with Peterborough alt-rockers Call To The Faithful and London pop punk counterparts Keep Summer Safe.ย Prior to the tour kicking off, Michael Gough announced to the band that he would be leaving after the tour finished, to focus on his solo music.
-This departure was also on good terms, with Michael having appeared on stage with the band since as both a fill-in guitarist, and a guest vocalist.
+This lineup saw the band embark on their first UK tour in March/April of 2022, co-headlining with Peterborough alt-rockers Call To The Faithful and London pop punk counterparts Keep Summer Safe.
+Prior to the tour kicking off, Michael Gough announced to the band that he would be leaving after the tour finished, to focus on his solo music.
+Gough has appeared on stage with the band multiple band since his departure, as both a fill-in guitarist, and a guest vocalist.

-The band hit another bump in the road in the summer of 2022, when both Emmie and Jordan parted ways with the band, citing financial reasons.
+Green and Owczarek left the band that summer to persue other endeavours.
 For the rest of 2022, Lila and Alex played shows as a two piece, with drums and bass on backing tracks, with the exception of a few shows, where they had fill-in musicians.
 During this time, Neversaid appeared on lineups with the likes of Bleak Soul (ex-As It Is), BEX and Blue Eyed Giants, as well as multiple northern weekenders with Blackpool easycore band Octopus Montage.
 It was on these weekenders that Neversaid entered conversations with their vocalist/guitarist Dec Naylor, about recording the bands sophomore EP with him.

 Neversaid booked in a week of recording up in Blackpool with Dec Naylor at the Tone Death Media recording studios in March of 2023.
-Alex Meyer parted ways with the project prior to the sessions, saying that he needed to take some time to figure out what he wanted (after leaving BIMM in September 2022).
-This decision was met with full support from Lila.
 Despite suggestions from management to postpone the recording sessions until there was a full band behind the project, Lila decided to go ahead with the recording sessions as planned, and recorded vocals, guitars, bass and drums on the EP, with additional guitars recorded by engineer Tyler Larkin.

 This EP contained four tracks: 'Fall Short', an old Neversaid demo, with guitars that had been re-written by Lila.
-'BITCHIFT' was a diss track towards former guitarist Cameron Moore, written shortly after his departure.
+'BITCHIFT' was a diss track towards former guitarist Cameron Moore, referencing his transphobia and the conflicts that it caused within the band.
 The contained the lyric "you're always gonna be a step below me", which was a reference to Moore's studio hardcore project, Step Below.
-The other two tracks 'Ghost' and 'No Father' had been written in late 2022.ย
+The other two tracks 'Ghost' and 'No Father' had been written in late 2022.

 Shortly after the EP recording sessions had wrapped up, Neversaid performed at Lume Festival in London, alongside scene heavyweights Dream State, Graphic Nature, Lake Malice and more.
 This was followed by a show at the iconic New Cross Inn, opening for US emo legends Hawthorne Heights.
-These were the first two performances to feature Neversaid's third drummer, Lucian Thomas-Roemer.
-The band completed it's lineup that summer, with Jordan Hibbert on guitar, and Koda Boyce on bass, with the addition of live member Asa Thallon as a second guitarist.
+2023 saw the formation of a brand new lineup of musicians, featuring Lucian Thomas-Roemer on drums, Koda Boyce on bass and Jordan Hibbert on guitar, with the addition of Asa Thallon acting as a live guitarist.
 This lineup of the band played it's first show on the main stage of Burned Out Festival in London, with a stacked lineup including Black Foxxes, Superlove and more.

 In September of 2023, Neversaid shot it's second ever music video for upcoming single 'Ghost' with videographer El Fragotsis.
 The video was part performance and part narrative, starring actor Sarah Kidney.
 'Ghost' was released in October 2023, which was followed by a DIY UK tour, self booked by Lila's promotion company Nosegrind Events.
 For the majority of these dates, they were joined by Plymouth goth-punk act Mad By Mourning.
 The 'Ghost' tour included the band's biggest headline show yet, at the Hope & Anchor in London, which sold out.
-Shortly after the tour, drummer Lucian Thomas-Roemer was removed from the band due to multiple instatnces misogynistic comments that had been made during the tour.ย
+Shortly after the tour, drummer Lucian Thomas-Roemer was removed from the band.

 In January 2024, Neversaid released the single 'No Father', alongside a music video by El Fragotsis, also starring Sarah Kidney and Nick Davey.
 The song was extremely well recieved, with fans and critics welcoming the heavier direction the band was going in.
 The single release was also accompanied by the EP announcement, which was set to be released 27th March 2025.
 One more single dropped before the EP, in the form of 'Fall Short', featuring a music video from Robyn E.B.
 When the 'Bond Over Blood' EP was released, it recieved widespread positive reviews.